 Historically, leverage has predominantly been used within the fixed-income composite to exploit differences in rates or credit spreads by combining derivatives, forward contracts and repurchase agreements.
 This activity is reflected in the Reserves Fund's balance sheet when the gross value of the bonds exceeds the fair value of the fixed-income composite.
 Leverage as described above was scaled back the second half of 2009 due to changes in market conditions and a reorganization of NBIM's fixed-income management.
 Within the equity segment leverage is mainly used to efficiently handle fund management activities and has historically been insignificant.
-In 2011, NBIM's definition for net leverage changed.
-Rather than looking at the net sum of all cash positions, the metric is now calculated by comparing net exposure and actual market value (net asset value).
+Net leverage is calculated by comparing net exposure and actual market value (net asset value).
 Net exposure is found by converting all derivatives to underlying exposure.
-The new methodology was implemented as of 1 January 2011 and no numbers are restated.
+Prior to 2011 the leverage was calculated by looking at the net sum of all cash positions.
 Below, the net leverage in per cent of the composite's fair value is shown as a times series.
 A negative value means the composite is unlevered.
 The red dashed line indicates the average value within a year.

-Shorting on the equity and fixed income side was zero throughout 2012.
+There was no shorting in the Reserves fund in 2013.
 Shorting is defined as the sum of negative net asset values at security level.
 The total is the sum of equity and fixed income shorts.
 The red dashed line indicates the average value within the year.